Space-Soyentists/ShartyStation13/.github/CODE_OF_CONDUCT.md

 > Gigachad: "@idoitforfree Okay sorry.
 I'm just frustrated and I'm kinda burnt out and I guess I got carried away.
 I'll DM Alicia a note apologizing and edit my messages.
 Sorry for the trouble., how could you tell?"

-> IDoItForFree: "@giga Thanks for that.
+> IDoItForFree: "@gigachad Thanks for that.
 I hear you on the stress.
 Burnout sucks :/.
 Have a good one!"

 #### The Nope Case